openwallet-foundation-labs/tsp/docs/src/web-interface.md

 </div>

 Enter a full VID in the field "Resolve and verify VID" and push the button.
-For example, endpoint `bob` might have identifier `did:web:did.teaspoon.world:user:bob`.
+For example, endpoint `bob` might have identifier `did:web:did.teaspoon.world:endpoint:bob`.
 You can also verify identifiers from other external DID Web servers.
 For example, the identifier `did:web:raw.githubusercontent.com:openwallet-foundation-labs:tsp:main:examples:test:a` points to [this did.json](https://raw.githubusercontent.com/openwallet-foundation-labs/tsp/refs/heads/main/examples/test/a/did.json) in the TSP GitHub repository and can also be verified by the demo server.
 The resolved and verified VID will be displayed in the "Identities" column.